-What Makes Us Trust Our 'Gut Instincts'
+What Makes Us Trust Our ‘Gut Instincts’

 Intuition, in particular, occurs when the brain makes a match or mismatch (between the current experience and stored information), but this information has not reached conscious awareness yet.
 So imagine that someone’s contemplating breaking up with a romantic partner.
 They decide to call it quits because their gut told them to.
 In reality, they were subconsciously picking up on signs of unfavorable behavior.
 In another instance, say, someone skips a dinner plan at a popular restaurant because something tells them not to go.
 Say those who did go, ended up with food poisoning.
 It is then that the person who skipped the dinner remembers reading an article of the unsanitary practices involved in food preparation at the restaurant.

 Our brain learns from the consequences of listening to instinct, helping us make our intuition more reliable.
 The brain essentially “matches” current information with those from memory.
 With time, the brain has a larger reservoir of information to match the current experience.
 Hence, the result is more reliable and learned.
-For example, in an organization, the Founder’s gut instinct is likelier to be more reliable than a fresher’s; it’s what pads decision making.
+For example, in an organization, the gut instinct of the boss is likely to be more reliable than a fresher’s; it’s what pads decision making.

 Scientists have also drawn evolutionary roots to intuition.
 In hunter-gatherers, the gut feeling to not eat the food they accumulate could speak to the benefits of rationing energy and food supplies.